TMA VISTA Leaders

 Project: The TMA AmeriCorps VISTA member will assist Delaware State University, in partnership with Delaware Multicultural and Civic Organization (DEMCO), in delivering universal prevention interventions to youth between the ages of nine and twenty, within the Kent and Sussex communities.
 This TMA VISTA project will deliver universal alcohol and drug use prevention interventions to youth between the ages of nine and twenty, within surrounding communities over the next three years.
 This will be accomplished through the development and coordination of prevention curriculum, community training and workshops, stakeholder engagement, and a resource and referral process.

 Frederick Community College

-Project: The Student Support for Basic Needs and Security program is designed to build capacity for and implement a sustainable food security and basic needs program on campus that connects students to resources as needed to help eliminate barriers to academic and personal success.
+Project: The Student Support for Basic Needs and Security project is designed to build capacity for and implement a sustainable food security and basic needs program on campus that connects students to resources as needed to help eliminate barriers to academic and personal success.
 The TMA AmeriCorps VISTA member aims to offer critical support for students experiencing food security and basic need concerns that create barriers to academic and personal success.
 The goal will be to further support student success by working with campus and community stakeholders to create comprehensive, accessible, and sustainable solutions to identifying and responding to the health and well-being of our students.